On this page:

 - How often do I feel dizzy or have trouble keeping my balance?
 How long do the dizziness or spinning episodes last (seconds, minutes, hours, days)?

 - How often have I fallen?

-- These are the medicines I take (include prescription medications and over-the-counter medicine, such as aspirin, antihistamines, or sleep aids; and all vitamin supplements and alternative or homeopathic remedies:
+- These are the medicines I take.
+Include all prescription medications; all over-the-counter medicine, such as aspirin, antihistamines, or sleep aids; and all vitamin supplements and alternative or homeopathic remedies:

 What research is being done on balance disorders?

 Scientists supported by the National Institute on Deafness and Other Communication Disorders (NIDCD) are studying animal ears to learn if inner-ear structures that help with balance but are destroyed by aging, medications, infections, or trauma can someday be regrown in people with balance problems.
 Other NIDCD-supported scientists are testing vestibular prostheses—miniature devices that may be worn outside the body or implanted into the ear to regulate the function of balance organs in the inner ear and ease dizziness.
 Some of these devices are being tested on volunteers in clinical trials, and others are still being developed.
 Visit the NIH Clinical Research Trials and You website to read about these and other clinical trials that are recruiting volunteers.

 NIDCD-funded scientists are also working to develop much-needed tests to appropriately diagnose balance disorders.
 Standardized tests will help doctors determine the best way to help individuals restore their sense of balance and quality of life.
 These tests will also help us understand how many people suffer from balance disorders, and track whether the sense of balance is restored following treatment.

 Where can I find additional information about balance disorders?

 The NIDCD maintains a directory of organizations that provide information on the normal and disordered processes of hearing, balance, taste, smell, voice, speech, and language.

 For more information, contact us at: